keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 <div id="consultancy-posts">
     <h3>Recent I.T Consultancy Posts from our Experts</h3>
     <p>We hire I.T pros to write guides on the top industry trends for us.
-These guides have been written with the non-technical audience in mind.</p>
+These guides have been written to help you with determining your I.T requirements and for learning about up and coming technologies.</p>
     {% assign groups = site.consultation | group_by: "category" | sort: "name" %}
     <ul class="post-list">
     {% for group in groups %}